tulip-control/tulip-control/doc/gridworlds.rst

 Given a ``GridWorld`` object ``Y``, you can create a ``PropPreservingPartition`` object describing the grid in a continuous state space with the method ``dumpPPartition``.
-A nontrivial example demonstrating its usage and relevant routines is ``smallsurvey.py``.
-Another example is to generate a random gridworld, generate an initial proposition-preserving partition, and then refine it based on continuous state space dynamics, as shown in the code below.
+An example is to generate a random gridworld, generate an initial proposition-preserving partition, and then refine it based on continuous state space dynamics, as shown in the code below.
 Note that we use mostly default argument values to minimize clutter.